As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 TL;DR

-What are NFC Terminals and How Do NFC Payments Work?
+What are NFC terminals, and how do NFC payments work?

-With a phone, the customer needs to start the payment process (usually by selecting the card from their digital wallet or holding their phone close to the NFC POS) and then authenticate the transaction.
 For example, on an iPhone using Apple Pay, this can be done using Touch ID or Face ID.
-The NFC technology then exchanges (encrypted) information between the phone and payment system to complete the transaction.
+The NFC technology then exchanges (encrypted) information between the phone and payment system via tapping or hovering to complete the transaction.

 It’s common for merchants or retailers to confuse NFC-enabled cards for EMV cards or RFID technology.
 While there is some overlap, it’s good to know the differences between them.